MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/windows-8.md

 **Prerequisites:**

-- Microsoft Visual Studio 2015 running on Windows 10 and MobileFirst Developer CLI installed on the developer workstation.
+- Microsoft Visual Studio 2013 or 2015 and MobileFirst Developer CLI installed on the developer workstation.
-- *Optional* MobileFirst Server to run a locally.
+- MobileFirst Server to run locally, or a remotely running MobileFirst Server.
 - Make sure you have read the [Setting up your MobileFirst development environment](../../setting-up-your-development-environment/setting-up-the-mobilefirst-development-environment) tutorial.

 #### Jump to: